atbcb/ICTTestingBaseline/docs/05Changing.md

 ### Test Instructions

 1. Check that the page provides a notification of the change in content programmatically.
-   * Programmatic event notifications include alert dialogs, focus shifts to the content that changed, and ARIA live regions.
+   * Programmatic event notifications include alert dialogs, focus shifts to the content that changed, and ARIA live regions (with `aria-live` for the live region having a valid value other than `"off"`).
 1. For each change in content, check that the combination of name, role, state, and value of the changed content is accurate.
     * Name: the name is accurate after a change.
         * Apply the [accessible name and description computation](https://www.w3.org/TR/html-aam-1.0/#accessible-name-and-description-computation), if applicable.
     * Role: the role accurately describes the purpose of the element after a change, if applicable.
         * Consider ARIA role, element type, and other descriptive text.
     * State: the state of the element is accurate after a change, if applicable
         * Evaluate ARIA and element-specific attributes (e.g., `<option selected=”true”>`)
     * Value: the value is updated after a change, if applicable.